 \subsection{Asymptotics}

-For the critical values, $C_m(\alpha)$, $C_s(\alpha)$ and $C_g(\alpha)$, they can be determined by performing the paired-comparison permutation stated in Section \ref{sec:null} directly, which is however time consuming.
-To make the tests more application friendly, we study the asymptotic distributions of the statistics.
-We then examine how the critical values obtained from asymptotic results work for finite samples by comparing them with those obtained through paired-comparison permutation directly.
+For the critical value $C(\alpha)$, it can be determined by performing the paired-comparison permutation directly.
+However, this approach is time-consuming.
+To make the test more practical and application-friendly, we study the asymptotic distribution of the statistic $D$.

-Before stating the theorem, we define two additional terms on the similarity graph $G_1$: for edge $e\in G_1$, let $e_-$ and $e_+$ be the indices of the nodes connected by the edge $e$.
+Before stating the theorem, we define two additional terms on the similarity graph $G_1$: For an edge $e\in G_1$, let $e_-$ and $e_+$ be the indices of the nodes connected by the edge $e$.

 We use $a = O(b)$ to denote that $a$ and $b$ are of the same order, and $a = o(b)$ to denote that $a$ is of a smaller order than $b$.